racinmat/PHPOgameBot/readme.md

 TODO
 -----
 - refactor coordinates to be embeddable, not entity
+- add reading my planets temperature when temperature is not set (min = max = 0)
+- add 'important' option for enhancing.
+All important enhancements will be privileged and resources will be send to them from other planets.
+- when some planet does not have any enhancement in queue, it will send automatically resources to another planet which has enhancement in queue, even if it is not privileged.
+It will send to first non-processed enhancement in queue.
 - add continuous command for sending resources from one planet to another when they reach some user-defined treshold and have some user-defined ratio
 - inactive player probing
 	- save to db how many probes was sent to espionage player and how many information it retrieved.
 Next time, send more probes to retrieve all information